thorstenalpers/Docs/how-to-expose-kubernetes-ports.md

 Kubectl port-forward allows you to access and interact with internal Kubernetes cluster processes from your localhost.
 You can use this method to investigate issues and adjust your services locally without the need to expose them beforehand.

 It will expose the port temporary while the script is running and performs load balancing.
-Accesible as localhost:15672.
+Accessible as localhost:15672.

 ```powershell